Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Simulation Results

 \subsubsection{Simulation Datasets}

-The dataset was generated using MATLAB R2024a’s ray tracing simulator (the \textit{raytrace} function), employing the shooting and bouncing rays (SBR) method.
-Two scenes were used (see Fig.~\ref{fig_ill_7}).
-Scene A matches the largest office room from NeWRF and measures $8{\times}5{\times}3$~m, while Scene B is an extra-large indoor environment of size $25{\times}25{\times}5$~m.
+The dataset was generated by the ray tracing simulator of MATLAB R2024a, employing the shooting and bouncing rays (SBR) method.
+Two scenes (can be found at https://github.com/Yulin-Fu/Mip-NeWRF-materials) were used (see Fig.~\ref{fig_ill_7}): Scene A matches the largest office room from NeWRF and measures $8{\times}5{\times}3$~m, while Scene B is an extra-large indoor environment of size $25{\times}25{\times}5$~m.
 For each scene we simulated channels at 3,000 (Scene A) and 6,000 (Scene B) receiver locations, respectively.
 Only paths with at most three interface interactions were included in the simulations.
-After removing the samples without receiving signals, there were 2,893 and 5,066 samples remaining, respectively.
+After removing the samples without receiving signals, there were 2,893 and 5,066 samples remaining.